 Final Average Salary is a measure of your level of earnings based on your average salary for a specified period of time.
-It includes your base salary and may also include other pay items such as uniform allowance, shift differentials, and bilingual pay.
+It may also include compensation for bonuses, educational incentive pay, shift differentials, FLSA premium pay, uniform allowance, automobile allowance, and bilingual pay.
 Other items of compensation may also apply.
 This is one of the factors used in calculating your monthly retirement allowance.